 As a Health and Safety issue, and also in line with our Healthy Eating Policy, we do not allow the bringing of 'treats' e.g. sweets or cake to share after birthdays and holidays.
+We are a Nut Free school, please be mindful of this when sending in a packed lunch from home eg. no peanut butter sandwiches.

-The daily cost is currently £2.20.
+The daily cost is currently £2.35.
 All dinner money for the week should be paid advance using the online Tucasi/Scopay system.